mkillewald/CppND-Capstone-Asteroids/README.md

   * exmaple: PlayerShip.cpp line 145 drawObject() overrides base class GameObject.cpp line 164 drawObject()
 * The project makes use of references in function declarations. (at least 2 functions)
   * At least two variables are defined as references, or two functions use pass-by-reference in the project code.
-  * example: GameObject.cpp line 111 rotateMoveAndScalePoints() and line 145 checkPointsAtEdges()
+  * example: GameObject.cpp line 99 rotateMoveAndScalePoints() and line 133 checkPointsAtEdges()
 * The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
   * The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.
   * example: Game.cpp line 24 the Game() constructor uses smart pointers to allocate instances of PlayerController, HighScore and HUD classes which are autotomatically destroyed when tbe Game instance goes out of scope (ie. the user quits the game).
 * The project uses smart pointers instead of raw pointers.
   * The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.
   * example: Game.cpp line 27 use of unique_ptr.
-My project, however, does use raw pointers as parameters to classes/methods that need a reference back to the unique pointers.
+My project, however, does use raw pointers as parameters to classes/methods that need a reference back to the objects pointed to by the unique pointers.